sajidalirander/mastering-the-solid-principles/README.md

 ## O - Open/Closed Principle (OCP)
 > Open for extension but closed for modification.

 In other words, able to add new features without changing old code.
-An [example](./o_principle/) is provided to compare the effect of using `o-principle` and without using it.
+An [example](./o_principle/) is provided to compare the effect of using `O-principle` and without using it.
+In addition, highlighted the concept of abstract method.

+## L - Liskov Substitution Principle (LSP)
+> Subclasses must be substitutable without any changes to their base class.

+The dataloader example is continued and being applied each principle step-by-step.
+The `L-principle` is applied to the taken example.
+A comprison results are presented [here](./l_principle/).
+Moreover, a discussion to static method is also provided at the end.

+## Additional information
+It is a self-explanatory tutorial on SOLID principle.
+Any new concept used in the tutoral are discussed in detail.
+* Abstract method
+* Static method